joshnuss/live_imu/README.md

 # Live.IMU

-Demo of [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) a 10DOF IMU and an ESP32 dev board.
+Demo of [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) moving IMU data around.
+Uses an ESP32 dev board to acquire and clean the data from the sensor and transfer it via USB.

 ## Parts